 - EXCHANGE: Student from abroad or another special program.

 - NEW: Regular matriculated UC Davis student in their first regular term at the university.

 - RE-ADMIT: Regular matriculated UC Davis student after being readmitted to the university.

 - RE-ENTRANT: Regular matriculated UC Davis student after re-entering the university.
 Typically used with Graduate/Professional students.

 - VISITOR: Inter-campus visitor (such as through another UC).

-Official transfer credit to the university is listed in this area as bulk units at a given institution during a particular time period.
+Official transfer credit to the university is listed in this area as bulk units at a given institution.
 This includes AP and IB scores, and transfer work from other institutions.
 This should correspond to the list of articulated courses on the "TRANSFER EDUCATION" page of the transcript.

 See the Glossary for terms that appear in this section.
+Test codes and their descriptions are listed in this section, as well as the score and the date taken.
 Note that if the word "self" appears in the description of the test, then the test score listed on that line was self-reported by the student and is not official.
 When the official test score is submitted to UC Davis an additional "official" entry will be made (although the "self" entry will remain).